o365soa/soa/README.md

 * Use `Germany` for Microsoft Cloud Germany
 * Use `China` for Azure and Microsoft 365 operated by 21Vianet in China

+### Active Directory module

+If directory synchronisation is used and the Active Directory module is not installed and you cannot run PowerShell as a local admin, you can skip the installation of the module by using `-SkipAdModule`.
+A machine with the module installed will be needed on the first day of the engagement to collect information about the AD environment.
+The module can be installed on a machine using `-AdModuleOnly` or manually via some other method.

 ## Azure AD application

-An Azure AD Application is required in order to perform API calls to Microsoft Graph.
-Installation of this application is performed by the prerequisite script.
+An Azure AD application is required in order to use Microsoft Graph.
+Installation and configuration of this application is performed by the prerequisites script.

-The scope of this application is limited to the following:
+The permission scope of this application is limited to the following:
-* **SecurityEvents.Read.All** (This scope is used to get active security events within your tenant.)
+* **SecurityEvents.Read.All** (Retrieve active security events within your tenant.)
-* **IdentityRiskyUser.Read.All** (This scope is used to get identity risk events raised by Azure Identity Protection.)
+* **IdentityRiskyUser.Read.All** (Retrieve identity risk events raised by Azure Identity Protection.)
-* **IdentityRiskEvent.Read.All** (This scope is used to get identity risk events raised by Azure Identity Protection.)
+* **IdentityRiskEvent.Read.All** (Retrieve identity risk events raised by Azure Identity Protection.)
-* **DeviceManagementConfiguration.Read** (This scope is used to get Intune configuration policies, if applicable.)
+* **DeviceManagementConfiguration.Read** (Retrieve Intune configuration policies, if applicable.)
-* **AuditLog.Read.All** (This scope is used to get sign-in activity for user and guest accounts.)
+* **AuditLog.Read.All** (Retrieve sign-in activity for user and guest accounts.)
-* **Directory.Read.All** (This scope is used to get sign-in activity for user and guest accounts.
+* **Directory.Read.All** (Retrieve sign-in activity for user and guest accounts.
 Both this scope and the previous scope are required in order to get sign-in activity.)
-* **Policy.Read.All** (This scope is used to get Azure AD authorization and conditional access policies.)
+* **Policy.Read.All** (Retrieve Azure AD authorization and conditional access policies.)
-* **SecurityIncident.Read.All** (This scope is used to get Defender security incidents.)
+* **SecurityIncident.Read.All** (Retrieve Defender security incidents.)

 ### Azure AD application security

 Being a security-related assessment, we are conscious of the security of the Azure AD application created for it, which is why the following security considerations are made:
-* Azure AD applications are scoped only to certain activities, and the scopes for this application are documented above.
-Scopes are used only when they are required, and the assessment follows a least-privilege model.
+* The application is scoped to specific activities, as indicated above.
 All scopes are read-only and specific to configuration settings, not access to any user content.
-* The Azure AD application client secret (essentially, a password) is created by the installation module (and randomly generated by Azure AD) for validating the installation and is configured to expire after 48 hours, but is removed when the validation is complete.
+* A client secret (a password specific to the application that is randomly generated by Azure AD ) is created by the installation script for validating the installation of the application.
+It is configured to expire after 48 hours, but is deleted from the application when the validation is complete.
-* A client secret, configured to expire after 48 hours, is created on the day of the collection to get the necessary data, but is removed when the collection is complete.
+* A client secret, also configured to expire after 48 hours, is created on the day of the collection to be able to retrieve the necessary data, but is deleted from the application when the collection is complete.
-* The Azure AD application client secret is stored only in memory during the execution of the prerequisites installation script and the data collection script.
-(It is never stored in a file and is removed from the application when complete.)
+* The client secret is stored only in memory during the execution of the prerequisites installation script and the data collection script.

 ### Removal of Azure AD application

 You can remove the Azure AD application at the conclusion of the engagement.
-This is not necessary because the application cannot be used without a valid client secret, and it is removed when the collection script completes.
+This is not necessary because the application cannot be used without a valid client secret, which is deleted when the collection script completes.
 It is important, however, that you **do not** remove the Azure AD application between the prerequisites installation and the data collection on the first day of the engagement.

-## Log Analytics upload

-When running a Security Optimization Assessment, customers can opt to have their remediation planning results uploaded to Log Analytics (to keep historic data).
-The Export-SOARPS command in this module is used with this **optional** service.